tranbom/veman/docs/index.md

 veman is a lightweight virtual environment manager for Python using venv.
 With veman it is easier to manage multiple environments.

-Note: veman is under active development and currently supports Bash in Linux & macOS.
+Note: veman is under active development and currently supports Bash in FreeBSD, Linux & macOS.

 veman aims to be a simple manager for Python's venv package.
 The intention of veman is to be a comprehensive companion tool for venv, facilitating the creation/activation &